-According to the most recent final version of the Massachusetts Integrated List of Waters (2018/2020), there are two water body segments with an approved Total Maximum Daily Load (TMDL) associated with them in the Charles River Watershed and six water body segments that are considered to be water quality limited within the City of Cambridge.
+According to the most recent final version of the Massachusetts Integrated List of Waters (2016), there are three water body segments with an approved Total Maximum Daily Load (TMDL) associated with them and four water body segments that are considered to be water quality limited.
 The waterbody segments and the associated cause(s) of the impairments are included in Table 4-3.
 These impairments trigger additional 2016 Permit requirements described in MS4 Permit Appendices F and H.